racherson/uno_player/README.md

 If it is your turn and you want to know your best move, run the following command (cardToPlay).
 Then, go back to the status tab in Companions, right-click session-reasoner and select Browse KB.
 Search "MyNextMoveMt" in the search bar, and open up facts in mt.
 You will see a fact of the form (nextMove ?card) where ?card is the recommended card to play.
 Here is what the fact looks like with real entities: (nextMove blue8)

-Alternatively, you can view your recommended move after running the command (cardToPlay) by going to the Query tab in the session-reasoner and running the following query (nextMove ?card) in the context MyNextMoveMt.

 ## Notes

 Some commands and queries may take some time to run.
 If it looks like the KB isn't updated immediately, wait a minute just in case and give the system time to run.
 The status tab will tell you the states of the different agents; here you can see if the session-reasoner is still planning.